 Stephen: Teaching field.
 So he wants to be able to teach this lifestyle that he’s created which, you know, he’s been able to put a term on as a sovereign lifestyle.
 The people that follow him, especially in the Eastern Bloc, which is the people in the Eastern Bloc are looking for this

 sort of stuff everywhere.

 Stephen: For sure.
-And the whole idea is, and especially for me anyway is I don’t want to live under the rules of just one nation.
+And the whole idea is, and especially for me anyway, I don’t want to live under the rules of just one nation.
 If you have a look back in history, we’re nomadic people.
-The humans are bound to wander.
+Humans are bound to wander.
 We want to move where the resources are in the world.
-And the best resources these days in a modern world are the best Internet, the best access to opportunities.
+And the best resources these days in the modern world are the best Internet and the best access to opportunities.

 But, living under that system is you’re not being educated.
 You’re basically being turned into a slave.
 So, free yourself and move to where you’re going to get the best education.
 And I learnevery day.
 And I love to learn.
 So I’ve got people who are in town at the moment from all over the world, and, you know, after this, I’ve got lunch with the group, Russian guys.

 They’re going, “Oh, Russia’s good.
 It’s moving.
 It’s this now.”
 Yeah, but it’s got some problems.
 But we’re moving.
 They live in Egypt for a bit of time.
 They live in all sorts of wonderful places around the world.
 But this is what’s happening.
 People are now waking up, getting educated, and moving along.
 And if we go back, we mentioned this book earlier, and I’ll bring it up.
 I’ll tell everyone.
 [0:06:19].
 It’s The Sovereign Individual.

 Warren: I love that book.
 I love that.